fuzzycode/pytvdbapi/docs/source/contact.rst

 try to provide as much information as possible, including how to reproduce the issue, any log files produced and preferably a test case that highlights the issue.

-Or, feel free to implement the changes your self and submitting a pull request.
+Or, feel free to implement the changes yourself and submit a pull request.

 Twitter
 -------